What grows in low desert Arizona gardens in March? I’ll show you. All of these pictures come from my garden in Mesa, Arizona.

 Planting:

-- Plant heirloom roses and container-grown roses this month on the north or east sides of the yard that receive afternoon shade in the summer.
+• Plant roses this month on the north or east sides of the yard that receive afternoon shade in the summer.
+Use code GARDENAZ24 at Heirloom Roses for 20% off through 2024.

-- Plant cold-tolerant trees, bushes, and perennials as well as frost-sensitive plants such as lantana and hibiscus.
+• Plant cold-tolerant trees, bushes, perennials, and frost-sensitive plants such as lantana and hibiscus.
 Plant summer flowering shrubs.
-Do not over plant, be aware of mature size of plant, and space accordingly.
+Do not over-plant; be aware of the plant’s mature size and space accordingly.

 Watering:

-- Check irrigation system and timer.
-Run system, and inspect all drips and sprinklers for leaks and proper watering.
+• Check the irrigation system and timer.
+Run the system, inspect all drips and sprinklers for leaks, and ensure proper watering.

-- As temperatures heat up, annual plants will need more frequent watering.
-Water to a depth of about 6 inches, and allow top of soil to dry out before watering again.
+• As temperatures heat up, annual plants will need more frequent watering.
+Water to a depth of about 6 inches, and allow the top of the soil to dry out before watering again.

-- Check containers with a moisture meter or make sure top inch or so of soil has dried out before watering.
+• Check containers with a moisture meter or ensure the top inch or so of soil has dried out before watering.

 Pruning:

-- Pinch back basil and pepper plants when they have several sets of true leaves to encourage bushy plants rather than spindly ones.
+• Pinch back basil plants when they have several sets of true leaves to encourage bushy plants rather than spindly ones.

 Fertilizing: